-• As virtual views.
-This method generates a virtual view for every array in the parent record that contains all the array members.

-• As a sequential view (a single table).
+- As virtual views.
+This method generates a virtual view for every array in the parent record that contains all the array members. - As a single table.
 This method maps all the record fields of the non-relational file to a single table that contains both parent and child records.